-The Investment Policy Statement ("IPS"), issued by the Executive Board ("the Board") of the Crop Trust, affirms the investment principles that govern decisions about the investment of the Crop Trust's Endowment Fund ("the Fund").
+The Investment Policy Statement ("IPS") issued by the Executive Board ("the Board") of the Crop Trust, affirms the investment principles that govern decisions about the investment of the Crop Trust's Endowment Fund ("the Fund").
 This policy provides guidelines for the prudent management of the endowment fund of the Crop Trust and prioritizes the preservation of capital ahead of maximization of investment returns in order to minimize risk exposure.

 The investment objective of the USD Fund is to earn returns sufficient to outpace spending, maintaining the Fund's real purchasing power over time and, if possible, growing it.
-With this goal in mind and the 4% cap on spending adopted by the Crop Trust, the Fund aims to attain an annualized real total return1 of at least 4%, net of fees, over rolling ten-year periods.
+With this goal in mind the Fund aims to attain an annualized real total return of at least 4%, net of fees, over rolling ten-year periods.